The Freedom of Information Act 2000, which came into force on 1 January 2005, makes it easier for you to get information about the Commission.

 The Commission's Publication Scheme can be viewed by clicking here.

 As a public authority the Commission for Victims and Survivors is required to appoint a Data Protection Officer (DPO).
-Our Data Protection Officer is Craig Gartley, Head of Corporate Services.
+Our Data Protection Officer is Stephen Moore, Head of Finance abd Corporate Affairs.

 As DPO, Craig is tasked with monitoring compliance with the GDPR and other data protection laws, our data protection policies, awareness-raising, training, and audits.
 Craig also acts as a contact point for the Information Commissioners Office.